KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/2.css/3.grid/README.md

 **Step 3**
 Adjust your HTML and CSS so that you can move the chess pieces to different locations by changing only the `grid-area`.

-Check with [Ben](https://www.linkedin.com/in/ben-duw%C3%A9-69776bb2/) on how to do grid with words instead of numbers!

 ```CSS
 #white-queen {